akuma67/PersonalWebsite/README.md

 # PersonalWebsite
-A simple dark themed website template made by akuma67 for fun.
+A simple dark themed website template made by akuma67 in Bootstrap 4, MDBootstrap, and with Font Awesome.
 This was originally made a while back but I decided to remake it because the old website looked ugly.

 ## FAQ
 ### Can I edit it?